pa-bru/charty/readme.txt

 == Screenshots ==

 1. Charty button on Wordpress editor
-2. Charty shortcode
-3. Charty - an exemple with geographic chart Mode
+2. Charty - an exemple with geographic chart Mode
-4. Charts Ninja - an example with google Maps mode
+3. Charty - an example with google Maps mode

 == Changelog ==